syncfusion-content/wpf-docs/wpf/SfTreeGrid/Filtering.md

 ## Customization using events

-### Loading text filter for Number or Date Column
+### Loading text filter for number or date column

-[SfTreeGrid.FilterItemsPopulating](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfGrid.WPF~Syncfusion.UI.Xaml.TreeGrid.SfTreeGrid~FilterItemsPopulating_EV.html) event can be used to load text filters for the columns that have number or date value as underlying type by setting the value of `TreeGridFilterItemsPopulatingEventArgs.FilterControl.AdvancedFilterType` property as `AdvancedFilterType.TextFilter`.
+The [SfTreeGrid.FilterItemsPopulating](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfGrid.WPF~Syncfusion.UI.Xaml.TreeGrid.SfTreeGrid~FilterItemsPopulating_EV.html) event is used to load text filters for the columns that have number or date value as underlying type by setting value of the `TreeGridFilterItemsPopulatingEventArgs.FilterControl.AdvancedFilterType` property to `AdvancedFilterType.TextFilter`.

 {% tabs %}
 {% highlight c# %}